AibinuolaDamilola/ai-security-defense-lab/defense_lab/README.md

 [**→ Launch the Lab**](https://huggingface.co/spaces/cyberdammy/ai-security-defense-lab) · [**Fork this Repo**](https://github.com/AibinuolaDamilola/ai-security-defense-lab/fork) · [**View Portfolio Template**](PORTFOLIO.md)

+⚠ **WARNING: This repository contains intentionally vulnerable pipelines, exposed credentials, and flawed autonomous workflows.
+It is strictly configured for educational and portfolio containment purposes.
+Do not deploy to public production clouds without remediation.**

 </div>

+---

+## 🛠️ Infrastructure & Tech Stack (100% Free Loop)

+This lab is structurally engineered to eliminate local laptop dependency errors, configuration fatigue, or subscription costs.
+It operates entirely on a zero-cost enterprise loop:

+*   **App UI Sandbox:** Written in Python using the **Streamlit** library.
+It renders completely distinct, multi-sector frontends inside a single runtime environment.

+*   **Production UI Hosting:** Hosted live via **Hugging Face Spaces** on free cloud CPU basic nodes.

+*   **Student Workspace:** Launches natively with a single click using **GitHub Codespaces**.
+This spins up a dedicated browser-based Linux container pre-configured with Python 3.11, extension runtimes, and isolated ports.
 ---

 ## What is AI Defense Lab?

 Most AI security resources are theory.
 This is not.